danbev/learning-crypto/notes/opa.md

   }
 }
 ```
-And we can also add object:
+And we can also add an object:
 ```console
 > something := { "one": 1, "two": 2}
 Rule 'something' re-defined in package example.
 Type 'show' to see rules.